-In this tutorial, we'll cover the following concepts:
+In this guide, we'll cover the following concepts:

-Once you log into Fleet, you are presented with the Hosts page.
+Once you log into Fleet, you are presented with the Home page.

-In Fleet, devices are referred to as "hosts."
+In Fleet, these checks are referred to as "policies."

-So, let's start by asking the following questions about Fleet's 7 simulated Linux hosts:
+So, let's start by asking the following question about your device:

-These questions can easily be answered, by running this simple query: "Get OpenSSL versions."
+This question can easily be answered by running this simple query: "Get operating system information."

 Fleet's query response time is inherently variable because of osquery's heartbeat response time.
 This helps prevent performance issues on hosts.

 When the query has finished, you should see several columns in the "Results" table:

 The "name" column answers: "What operating system is installed on my device?"

 The "version" column answers: "What version of the installed operating system is on my device?"